App Stack Teardowns · Issue 1 · Android

 2. The stack at a glance

-3. Demand partners detected
+3. SDK adapters detected

-| Network | Role in stack | Bidding |
+| Adapter | Role in stack | Routes to | Bidding |

-| Google (AdMob / GAM) | Mediation + demand | Active |
+| Google (AdMob / GAM) | Mediation + demand | AdMob mediation networks, GAM Open Bidding, Google AdX | Active |

-| Meta Audience Network | In-app demand | Active |
+| Meta Audience Network | In-app demand | Meta's owned demand pool (Facebook + Instagram advertisers) | Active |

-| Amazon APS | Header bidding adapter | Active |
+| Amazon APS | Header-bidding adapter | Amazon TAM bidders + Amazon's own DSP demand | Active |

 4. Ad placements in context